pingcap/docs-cn/system-variables.md

     - `STRICT`: Enable all check items, with a minor impact on pessimistic transaction performance when the system workload is high.

 - For new clusters of v6.0.0 or later versions, the default value is `FAST`.
 For existing clusters that upgrade from versions earlier than v6.0.0, the default value is `OFF`.

+### `tidb_txn_commit_batch_size` <span class="version-mark">New in v6.2.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `16384`
+- Range: `[1, 1073741824]`
+- Unit: Bytes
+- This variable is used to control the batch size of transaction commit requests that TiDB sends to TiKV.
+If most of the transactions in the application workload have a large number of write operations, adjusting this variable to a larger value can improve the performance of batch processing.
+However, if this variable is set to too large a value and exceeds the limit of TiKV's [`raft-entry-max-size`](/tikv-configuration-file.md#raft-entry-max-size), the commits might fail.

 ### tidb_txn_mode